 Anti-avoidance provisions in the Fair Work Act will apply from 6 December 2023.
-These provisions provide that a person must not do any of the following to avoid any right or prohibition under the new fixed term contract provisions:
+These provisions provide that a person must not do any of the following to avoid any right or prohibition under the fixed term contract provisions:

-- · terminate an employee's employment for a period - delay re-engaging an employee for a period - not re-engage an employee and instead engage another person to perform the same, or substantially similar, work for the person as the employee had performed for the person - change the nature of the work or tasks the employee is required to perform for the person, or - · otherwise alter an employment relationship
+- · terminate an employee's employment for a period - · delay re-engaging an employee for a period - not re-engage an employee and instead engage another person to perform the same, or substantially similar, work for the person as the employee had performed for the person - change the nature of the work or tasks the employee is required to perform for the person, or - otherwise alter an employment relationship

-Do the new pay transparency requirements apply to fixed term contracts?
+Do the pay transparency requirements apply to fixed term contracts?

-Yes, the new pay transparency requirements apply to all employment contracts entered into from 7 June 2023.
+Yes, the pay transparency requirements apply to all employment contracts entered into from 7 June 2023.

-This means that any new contracts can't include a pay secrecy clause or prohibit an employee from disclosing any terms and conditions of their employment that are reasonably necessary to determine their remuneration.
+This means that any new employment contracts can't include a pay secrecy clause or prohibit an employee from disclosing any terms and conditions of their employment that are reasonably necessary to determine their remuneration.
+An employee may also ask any other employee their remuneration and any terms and conditions of their employment that are reasonably necessary to determine remuneration outcomes.

-Steps your organisation can take to prepare for these changes include: Reviewing how your organisation is using fixed-term labour and consider if this can continue under the new fixed term contract provisions Seeking legal advice about your specific situation to assess if an exception is likely to apply, and to minimise the possibility of falling foul of the new provisions Reviewing your fixed-term contract templates to ensure your organisation is compliant with the new fixed term contract provisions Ensuring you provide fixed-term employees with a Fixed Term Contract Information Statement for any contracts entered into from 6 December 2023
+Steps your organisation can take to comply with these changes include: Reviewing how your organisation is using fixed-term labour and consider if this can continue under the fixed term contract provisions Seeking legal advice about your specific situation to assess if an exception is likely to apply, and to minimise the possibility of breaching the fixed term contract provisions Reviewing your fixed term contract templates to ensure your organisation is compliant with the fixed term contract provisions Ensuring you provide fixed-term employees with a Fixed Term Contract Information Statement and Fair Work Information Statement for any contracts entered into from 6 December 2023